KritonKonstantinidis/Hybrid-Adaptive-Parametric-Frequency-Analysis/README.md

 # Hybrid-Autoregressive-Toolbox
-Toolbox for parametric analysis of non-stationary univariate time series data
+Toolbox for parametric analysis of non-stationary univariate time series data A description of how to use the routines is given below.
+For the mathematical models, see pdf files in master: My MSc. thesis and the paper published in IEEE BIBE 2019 related to this work.

 # Normal Hybrid Kalman Filtering
 Call HybridAlgorithm.
 In order to generate the spectrogram of a time-series, the user has to just input the time series and run this routine.
 The output is the time-varying spectral estimation of the time-series.
 Output also inlcudes metrics including AIC scores for the different model orders and EM algorithm convergence.
 Finally, the temporal evolution of the autoregressive coefficients is plotted.